lalabuy948/php_functional_way/index.md

 > "An interactive program is a pure function that takes the current 'state of the world' as its argument and produces a modified world as result"

-> "Don't try to track real world state in your code.instead take it's argument, since only the world knows what state it's In."
+> "Don't try to track real-world state in your code.
+Instead take it as an argument, since only the world knows what state it's in." @runarorama

 --